QuBenhao/LeetCode/problems/problems_1828/problem.md

 # 1828.
-Queries on Number of Points Inside a Circle
+Queries on Number of Points Inside a Circle [Rating: 1380.02]

 You are given an array `points` where `points[i] = [xi, yi]` is the coordinates of the `ith` point on a 2D plane.
 Multiple points can have the **same** coordinates.